llvm/llvm-project/llvm/docs/CommandGuide/llvm-profdata.rst

 .. option:: --debug-info=<path>

  Specify the executable or ``.dSYM`` that contains debug info for the raw profile.
- When ``-debug-info-correlate`` was used for instrumentation, use this option to correlate the raw profile.
+ When ``-profile-correlate=debug-info`` was used for instrumentation, use this option to correlate the raw profile.

 .. option:: --temporal-profile-trace-reservoir-size